altugbakan/accelerated-cpp-solutions/Section 7/README.md

 The program can be found in [q05.cpp](./q05.cpp).
 It increments the `const_iterator` in a loop to select a random element from the `list`.

 ### Q6: Reimplement the `gen_sentence` program using two `vector`s: One will hold the fully unwound, generated sentence, and the other will hold the rules and will be used as a stack.
 Do not use any recursive calls.
+The program can be found in [q06.cpp](./q06.cpp).
+It puts generated bracketed words in the `rules` vector and the generated words in the `sentence` vector.

 ### Q7: Change the driver for the cross-reference program so that it writes `line` if there is only one line and `lines` otherwise.
+The program can be found in [q07.cpp](./q07.cpp).
+Using the ternary operator, we can cout `line` or `lines` in their respective conditions.

 ### Q8: Change the cross-reference program to find all the URLs in a file, and write all the lines on which each distinct URL occurs.
+The program can be found in [q08.cpp](./q08.cpp).
+Using `find_urls` instead of `split` finds all URLs in the provided file.

 ### Q9: (difficult) The implementation of `nrand` in §7.4.4/135 will not work for arguments greater than `RAND_MAX`.
 Usually, this restriction is no problem, because `RAND_MAX` is often the largest possible integer anyway.
 Nevertheless, there are implementations under which `RAND_MAX` is much smaller than the largest possible integer.
 For example, it is not uncommon for `RAND_MAX` to be `32767` (2<sup>15</sup> - 1) and the largest possible integer to be `2147483647` (2<sup>31</sup> - 1).
 Reimplement `nrand` so that it works well for all values of `n`.
+The program can be found in [q09.cpp](./q09.cpp).
+It first calculates the amount of buckets for numbers larger than `RAND_MAX` and calculates a random number for each bucket.
+The last bucket will have a random number between `[0, n % RAND_MAX`) and other buckets will have a random number between `[0, RAND_MAX]`.